Capillary/api-documentation/source/includes/_customerLabels.md

 Parameter | Description
 -------- | -----------
 q* | Specify the label name by which you want to fetch customers.
 You can also pass partial string.
-For example `pre` to fetch customers in all labels that starts with pre
+For example `pre` to fetch customers in all labels that starts with pre.

+<aside class="notice">The parameters marked with * is mandatory.</aside>